Met Gala returns: A guide to fashion’s big night | WTOP News

 WHAT HAPPENS INSIDE THE MET GALA?

-Entering the museum, guests walk past an impossibly enormous flower arrangement in the lobby (one was over 250,000 white roses) and over to cocktails, often held in the airy Petrie Court.
+Entering the museum, guests walk past an impossibly enormous flower arrangement in the lobby (one was over 250,000 white roses) and over to cocktails.
 Or, they head to view the exhibit.
+Two changes this year, per the museum: The dramatic lobby centerpiece will remain up for regular visitors to see for a few days.
+And cocktails will take place in the American Wing, making it very easy for guests to slip in and out of the exhibit.

 Around 8 p.m., they’re summoned to dinner — perhaps by a team of buglers (“Are they going to do that between every course?” actor Gary Oldman asked aloud one year.)
 We can’t personally describe anything beyond that, either dinner or the musical performance, but you can find clips of Rihanna singing on the table tops in the documentary “The First Monday in May,” and it looks fun.